ynbh/walker/README.md

 To debug what URL `walker` is currently fetching, simply pass it a `-d` debug flag.

 In situations where `walker` is unable to resolve some arbitrary URL, it will properly show the error while verifying all the links.
 Often, this error occurs because `reqwest` is unable to resolve its DNS.
-You can check if that is the case by running `walker --url <URL> -s`.
+You can check if that is the case by running `link-walker --url <URL> -s`.
 If it does not return an error, there is probably something else going on with the URL that needs to be looked at.

 ## Extra